 Click here to view the Career Options for BMS.

 Click here to view the Career Options for PHARM.

 To be eligible for consideration, candidates must have the following GCE ‘O’ Level examination (or equivalent) results.

 |Subject||'O' Level Grade|

-You must also fulfil the aggregate computation requirements for the ELR2B2-C Aggregate Type listed here ( 33KB).Candidates with colour vision deficiency should not apply for the course.
+You must also fulfil the aggregate computation requirements for the ELR2B2-C Aggregate Type listed here ( 33KB).Candidates with colour vision deficiency may encounter difficulties meeting the course requirements and expectations.